Rafaela-Wetzel/witchtanic-hellucinations/README.md

 ![A screenshot of the Lighthouse result](assets/readme-assets/lighthouse.png)

+The Lighthouse scores for the other pages are higher.

 ## Bugs & Problems

 - For the contact `<form>` I added an event listener so that the user would be redirected to the contact confirmation page once 'Send' had been clicked.
 After a lot of research and even though I did not see any obvious errors with my own JS code it still did not work and the function had not been triggered.
 I solved this by adding the redirection page link to the EmailJS function code directly.

 - When I would play the game and win the start modal would be displayed.
 A few seconds later the losing modal showed on top even if I had won.
 I assume that the countdown continued running in the background until it reached zero and triggered the losing modal.
-To solve this I set the `loseModal` variable to an empty `function() { }`.
+To solve this I set the `loseModal` variable to an empty `function() { }` within the `winGame()` function.

 ## Unfixed Bugs